 Hunter recipes: Dove pot pie, a savory treat based on a frozen-food staple

 This wild game recipe was created by Randy King of Nampa, a recipe contributor to Idaho Fish and Game.
-He is a chef, passionate hunter and angler, author of the cookbook “Chef in the Wild,” and has written numerous food articles in national publications.
+He is a chef, passionate hunter and angler, author, and has written numerous food articles in national publications.

 Chicken pot pie was a staple growing up.
 I wish I could tell the world that my family made them from scratch but, more often than not, they were the pre frozen variety.
 Those little pies still hold a good place in my heart, mostly because they taste really, really good.
 I am doing my best to upscale this concept with a little dove meat and some granny smith apples while at the same time keep it true to the original.